susom/redcap-em-shibboleth-esignature/README.md

 </Location>
 ```

-So, any visitor to the /esig/ directory on our server (or any child directories) will be forced to authenticate through the esig applicationId.
+So, any visitor to the /esig/ directory on our server (or any child directories) will be forced to authenticate through the esig applicationId which was configured with the shorter session above.

 #### Testing

-To see if my sessions were indeed renewing every 60 seconds as configured, I was able to create a file inside the `/esig/` folder called test.php that contained something like this:
+To see if my sessions were indeed renewing every 60 seconds as configured, I temporarily created a file inside the `/esig/` folder called test.php that contained something like this:
 ```php
 <?php
 /** ESIGNATURE TEST PAGE **/